 APDS Content Concentration Scholar Recognition:

 Students successfully completing six or more AP courses within an identified content area can be recognized in their senior year as a content-related APPX Advanced Placement Distinguished Scholar (APDS) by Stafford County Public Schools.
 Students must additionally successfully complete the Service – Learning portfolio assessment/project component.
-The associated Service-Learning assessment will be a required component of the program for members of the class of 2013 and beyond.

 Content Related - Concentration Areas:

 James Farmer Global Studies Scholar – A concentration in Social Studies courses with a research project that reflects a theme/concept of that nature.
 AP exam scores in Social Studies courses must be 3 or higher.

 Sir Isaac Newton Science/Mathematics (STEM) Scholar – A concentration in the areas of Science and Math (STEM) with a research project that reflects a theme/concept of that nature.
 AP exam scores in Science and Math courses must be 3 or higher.